stanfordnlp/dspy/docs/docs/tutorials/deployment/deploy_dspy_model.md

     except Exception as e:
         raise HTTPException(status_code=500, detail=str(e))
 ```

-> ℹ️ **Note:** DSPy currently doesn't support async operations, so we use `asyncio.to_thread` to run the
-> model inference in an async fashion.
-We are actively working on adding async support to DSPy, please stay tuned!

 Save your code in a file, e.g., `fastapi_dspy.py`.
 Then you can run the app with: